zuozhenggh/learning-library/developer-library/apex/apex-192/spreadsheet/2-creating-an-app-from-a-spreadsheet/2-creating-an-app-from-a-spreadsheet.md

     ![](images/sign-in.png " ")

 3. Explore the application a little.
 Click **Dashboard** (in the home menu or the navigation menu) to view the charts created.
 Click **Project Tasks Search**, in the navigation menu, to play with the faceted search.
 Click **Project Tasks Report** to view an interactive report, then click the edit icon for a record to display the details in an editable Project Task "form" page.
-Next, navigate to the **Calendar** page and review the data displayed (*Note: You may need to scroll back several months to see data, data displayed May 2020 - December 2020*).
+Next, navigate to the **Calendar** page and review the data displayed (*Note: You may need to scroll back several months to see data, only May 2020 - December 2020 has data*).
 Finally, review features available under **Administration**.

     ![](images/new-app.png " ")

 ## **Summary**

 This completes Lab 2.
 You now know how to create an application from a spreadsheet by either dragging and dropping a file or loading sample data for training purposes.
-[Click here to navigate to Module 3](?lab=lab-3-improve-faceted-search)
+[Click here to navigate to Lab 3](?lab=lab-3-improve-faceted-search)

 ## **Acknowledgements**